 I offer a variety of editorial services that will help you find the perfect balance between action, information, and emotion in your story.

-There’s some writing encouragement I want to get out there, just in case there’s anyone waiting to hear it from a professional: it’s okay to play around with your manuscript and try stuff, even if it doesn’t work.
+There’s some inspiration for writing I want to get out there, just in case there’s anyone waiting to hear it from a professional: it’s okay to play around with your manuscript and try stuff, even if it doesn’t work.

 You’d be surprised by how many people write or type something and think they’ve created a permanent thing.
 Ideally, your words will be permanent in the form of a printed book someday.
 However, until you get to that stage, here’s some inspiration for writing: Every single word you write is very malleable, deletable, inflatable, and very much alive.

 I get questions along these lines ALL THE TIME:

 Should I write in present or past tense?

-Should I write in first or third person?
+Should I write in first or third person narrative?

 Should I include a flashback about my character’s dead mother/father/sister/goldfish?